-Let me give a few of my top reasons for hanging the family laundry outside:
+Line drying simply fits my Down Home way of life: being self-sufficient, frugal, and natural.
+Let me give you some of my top reasons for hanging the family laundry outside:

 - You’ll lower your risk of a home fire.
 According to the National Fire Protection Association, clothes dryers or washing machines cause about 4 percent of house fires.
 In 2006, these appliances caused 15 civilian deaths, 360 injuries, and $194 in direct property damage.*

 - Sunlight is a good bleach and disinfectant.
-Line-drying also helps remove stains without adding chemical agents to your wash.
+This is especially great for white sheets and loinens.
 The downside: Fading.
 To prevent bright colors from fading, turn the items inside out, or hang them on bars in the shade.

-- You can’t beat the smell of line-dried laundry.
+- You can’t beat the smell of laundry dried outside.
 Ah!
 Plunging my nose into a pile of sun-dried clothes releases a cascade of feel-good endorphins.
 (Yankee Candle tries to replicate the scent in their Clean Cotton line.)